opencadc/caom2/argus/README.md

 The _tapadm_ pool manages (create, alter, drop) tap_schema tables and manages the tap_schema content for the `tap_schema`, `caom2`, and `ivoa` schemas.

-The _tapuser_ pool is used to run TAP queries, including creating tables in the tap_upload schema.
+The _query_ pool is used to run TAP queries, including creating tables in the tap_upload schema.

 All three pools must have the same JDBC URL (e.g. use the same database) with PostgreSQL.